rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('Transitivity degree: %.3f' % (ogd.transitivityDegree))
 Transitivity degree: 1.000

-The :code:`PartiallyDetermined=True` flag (see Line 1 and 5) is required here in order to orient *only* the actual edges of the graphs.
+The :code:`PartiallyDetermined=True` flag (see Lines 1 and 5) is required here in order to orient *only* the actual edges of the graphs.
 Relations between vertices not linked by an edge will be put to the *indeterminate* characteristic value 0.
 This will allow us to compute later on convenient disjunctive digraph fusions.

 As both graphs are indeed transitively orientable (see Lines 3 and 6 above), we may conclude that the given random graph is actally a *permutation graph* instance.
 Yet, we still need to find now its corresponding *permutation*.
 We therefore implement a recipee given by Martin Golumbic [GOL-2004]_ p.159.